phrampu/phrampu-old/README.md

     - [ ] Filtering by tty/pts
     - [ ] Display traffic graph/heatmap (d3)
     - [ ] Rewrite using an actual framework (angular/react), look into react-native
+  - Etc:
+    - [ ] Make adjacency lists for every lab room, where each node is a hostname, and the edges are between adjacent lab machines